Ask a tradesperson

-Loft Conversions
+Loft Conversion

-I'm planning to convert my loft at some point but as a first step i am having it floored so it can be used for storage.
+I'm planning to convert my loft at some point but as a first step I am having it floored so it can be used for storage.

 What should I think of having done at this stage so that the groundwork is there when we get around to converting it properly?
 It's a victorian terrace.